helenclifford/LPDFT_HBQ_Dynamics/optimized_geometries/README.md

+hbq_xyz_files.zip is the zip file which contains all HBQ optimized geometries using SA(2)-L–tPBE(4,4)/6- 31G** for the ground and excited state.
+Individual xyz files are also included.

 The potential energy surface of HBQ was generated along the proton-transfer coordinate by propagating the converged SA-CASSCF wave function sequentially: the converged solution for the ith geometry was used as the initial guess for geometry i+1 across the full pathway, ensuring continuous and smooth